opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 To load an audio clip you can use the browser room; if an audio clip is imported, it is saved in the +extras folder (see  :ref:`Using the File Browser <using_the_file_browser>`  ).
 Loaded audio clips are also stored in the Audio folder of the scene cast.

-Each loaded audio clip is exposed in a different xsheet column as a series of visible sound waves to make the editing job easier; the number of frames it occupies depends on the length of the audio file and the frame rate set for the current scene.
+Each loaded audio clip is exposed in a different Xsheet column as a series of visible sound waves to make the editing job easier; the number of frames it occupies depends on the length of the audio file and the frame rate set for the current scene.
 For example an audio clip 3 seconds long, imported into a scene whose frame rate is 12, will occupy 36 frames; if imported in a scene whose frame rate is 24 will occupy 72 frames (see  :ref:`Setting the Frame Rate <setting_the_frame_rate>`  ).

  |Toonz71_254|